attilaolah/attilaolah.github.io/_posts/2011-03-14-botnet-operated-from-subotica-serbia.markdown

 Anyway.
 After doing some researh on the guy, I found out that he used the **`atiiila`** alias to register on some sites.
 On [one scam site](http://infozarada.com/infozarada-nije-reklama.htm), I could even find a photo that is supposed to be him.
-He's giving a testimonial on one one of those nifty MLM schemes.
+He's giving a testimonial on one of those nifty MLM schemes.

 <div class="img center">